 The Charms And Headaches Of Buying A Historic Home

 Buying a historic home can be a thrilling experience.
-And for some prospective home buyers, there is nothing more enticing than an old home, particularly if it’s listed on the National Register of Historic Places and is located in a historic district.
+For some exploring the possibility of buying a house, there is nothing more enticing than an old home, particularly if it’s listed on the National Register of Historic Places and is located in a historic district.

-Historic homes give homeowners the chance to own a piece of history and embrace the character and stories of a beautifully crafted home.
-But historic homes also come with particular issues that newer homes do not.
-So before you commit to owning a historic home, it’s important you understand the endless care and maintenance your home will require to keep it in tiptop shape.
+Historic homes give property owners the chance to own a piece of history and embrace the character and stories of a beautifully crafted home.
+But historic houses also come with particular issues that newer homes don’t.
+So, before you commit to owning a historic home, it’s important you understand how to find and buy the right historical house and be prepared for the endless care and maintenance your new home will require.

 Get approved to buy a home.

 Rocket Mortgage® lets you get to house hunting sooner.

 What Is A Historic District?

 A historic district can be designated at the federal, state or local government level.
 Typically, a local designation will be the most restrictive when it comes to what owners can change about their properties.
 A historic designation typically means that a district must be preserved by all who own property within the district, and that permits are required for any work that affects the exterior of the home.